ddolab/computing-resources-guide/README.md

 ```
 To install newer versions of modules available on MSI, you need to contact the MSI [helpdesk](https://www.msi.umn.edu/content/helpdesk).
 Also, for globally installed modules that require a license (e.g. Gurobi), you need to contact the MSI staff to grant you the access.

-The locally installed softwares needs to be placed in a particular folder and the user needs to add that folder to their PATH variable.
+The locally installed softwares needs to be placed in a particular folder, and the user needs to add that folder to their `PATH` variable.
 For example, if you have installed a software in the folder `~/software`, you can add the following line to your `.bashrc` file or directly to your job script.
 ```
 export PATH=$PATH:~/software
 ```

-More on installing specific softwares on MSI can be found [here](#installing-software-on-MSI).
+More on installing specific software on MSI can be found [here](#installing-software-on-MSI).

 <a name="running-jobs"></a>
 ## Running Jobs